heroku/heroku-buildpack-clojure/README.md

 To see what the buildpack has produced, do `heroku run bash` and you will be logged into an environment with your compiled app available.
 From there you can explore the filesystem and run `lein` commands.

-Note that projects with the `:local-repo-classpath` option set in `project.clj` will cause dependencies to be re-fetched when each process is started, which is highly undesirable.
-It's recommended you disable this option.